GreyGnome/KivyDnD/README.md

   * If defined in your DragNDropWidget subclass, this function is called when the widget senses that a drag has begun.

-If you assign any of these `on_motion_...` functions, on_motion events are bound to the kivy.core.Window (the main Window that encloses your Kivy program). on_motion events are dispatched with each move of the pointer.

 ### Event Generation
 #### Events

-Subsequently, one of three events may then be dispatched by an on_motion event, depending on if you assign a function to these Properties:
+If you assign a method to any of these `on_motion_...` Properties, `on_motion events` are bound to the kivy.core.Window (the main Window that encloses your Kivy program). 'on_motion events' are dispatched with each move of the pointer:
 * `on_motion_over` when the pointer crosses from outside the widget to inside the widget
 * `on_motion_flee` when the pointer cross out from inside the widget
 * `on_motion_outside` if the pointer is moved anywhere outside the bounds of the widget.
-This can be quite chatty, as it's called for all DragNDropWidgets that are bound to on_motion events.
+This can be quite chatty, as it's called for all DragNDropWidgets that are bound to 'on_motion' events.

 ### Event Methods Called
 * `motion_over_widget_func`
-  * If defined in your DragNDropWidget subclass, this function will be called whenever the pointer enters into the widget.
+  * If defined in your DragNDropWidget subclass, this method will be called whenever the pointer enters into the widget.
 It is called once, upon entry.
 * `motion_flee_widget_func`
-  * If defined in your DragNDropWidget subclass, this function will be called whenever the pointer leaves the widget.
+  * If defined in your DragNDropWidget subclass, this method will be called whenever the pointer leaves the widget.
 It is called once, upon crossing out of the widget.
 * `motion_outside_widget_func`
-  * If defined in your DragNDropWidget subclass, this function will be called for all pointer motions that are not inside each and every widget that defines this function.
+  * If defined in your DragNDropWidget subclass, this method will be called for all pointer motions that are not inside each and every widget that defines this method.
 Of course, it will not be called on the widget you are currently inside, if you are currently inside one.

 ### Called After a Drop
 At the end of a drag and drop, the `on_drag_finish()` method is called.
 Its job is to find any